zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 when an Arti RPC client encounters encounter them, the corresponding entry is *declined*.

- - A connect string file is absent.
+ - A connect file is absent.
- - A connect string file is present but the _type_ of its connect string is not recognized.
+ - A connect file is present
+   but the _type_ of its connect is not recognized.
    (This likely indicates the presence of a version of Arti that is newer than our library.)
- - A connect string file is present, but we cannot read it due to `EACCES`, `ENOENT`, or platform-specific equivalents.
+ - A connect file is present,
+   but we cannot read it due to `EACCES`, `ENOENT`, or platform-specific equivalents.
- - A connect string file is present and readable, but no Arti process is listening at the location it describes.
+ - A connect file is present and readable, but no Arti process is listening at the location it describes.
- - The connect string tells us to try an embedded
+ - The connect point tells us to try an embedded
    Arti client, but no embedded client is available.

+The following errors are not tolerated;
-We do not tolerate these failures: when an Arti RPC client encounters any of them, the corresponding entry *aborts* the entire search process.
+when an Arti RPC client encounters any of them, the corresponding entry *aborts* the entire search process.

- - A connect string file is present, but cannot be parsed (either because it isn't TOML, or because it represents a recognized type of connect string with invalid options).
+ - A connect file is present, but cannot be parsed (either because it isn't TOML, or because it represents a recognized type of connect point with invalid options).
- - A connect string file is present, but its permissions (or the permissions on its parent directory, etc) indicate that it is writable by untrusted users.
+ - A connect file is present, but its permissions
+   (or the permissions on its parent directory, etc) indicate that it is writable by untrusted users.
- - A connect string file is present, but we cannot read it due to an error other than `EACCES`, `ENOENT`, etc.
+ - A connect file is present,
+   but we cannot read it due to an error other than `EACCES`, `ENOENT`, etc.
- - The connect string explicitly tells us to abort.
+ - The connect file explicitly tells us to abort.

 TODO RPC These are still TBD; are they "decline" or "abort"?

- - A filename contains a `${VARIABLE}` that cannot be expanded.
+ - A filename within a connect point contains a `${VARIABLE}` that cannot be expanded.
- - A filename is not absolute.
+ - A filename within a connect point is not absolute.

-## Interpreting connect strings.
+## Interpreting connect points.

-Two variations of connect strings are currently defined:
+Two variations of connect points are currently defined:
 "builtin" and regular.

-(Note that it is possible to construct a single TOML object that could be interpreted as both a built-in connect string and as a regular connect string.
+(Note that it is possible to construct a single TOML object that could be interpreted as both a built-in connect point and as a regular connect point.
 Such objects are invalid
 and cause the search process to abort.)

-### "Builtin" connect strings.
+### "Builtin" connect points.

-A "builtin" connect string is a TOML object with a `[builtin]` section.
+A "builtin" connect point is a TOML object with a `[builtin]` section.
 (Unrecognized sections members should be ignored.)

 The `[builtin]` section contains a single member: